Why Migratory Bird Ringing Is Important for Belarus’ Lowland Bogs Conservation?

 Photo: UNDP in Belarus

-Since 2006, the United Nations Development Program (UNDP), in partnership with the Ministry of Natural Resources and Environmental Protection of the Republic of Belarus and with the support of the Global Environment Facility (GEF) and the European Union, has implemented about 10 initiatives to find long-term and sustainable nature-based solutions that would prevent the overgrowth of these ecosystems.
+Since 2006, the United Nations Development Program (UNDP), in partnership with the Ministry of Natural Resources and Environmental Protection of the Republic of Belarus and the support of the Global Environment Facility (GEF) and the European Union, has implemented about 10 initiatives to find long-term solutions that would prevent the overgrowth.

-According to Vadim Protasevich, the Director of the Nature Reserve, the failure to mow the "Sporovskoye" lowland bog could lead to the loss of its ecosystem functions within a decade.
+According to Vadim Protasevich, the Director of the Nature Reserve, the failure to mow the Sporauskaye lowland bog could lead to the loss of its ecosystem functions within a decade.

 Photo: UNDP in Belarus

 The most practical solution to combat overgrowth is mechanic mowing.
 For this purpose, specialized equipment was procured for the reserve, enabling the mowing of reeds, shrubs, and small trees in swampy areas.
-A test mowing conducted over 3,000-hectare area has demonstrated its high efficiency, leading to the stabilization of populations for certain species of migratory birds in the Sporovskoye bog.
+A test mowing conducted over 3,000-hectare area has demonstrated its high efficiency, leading to the stabilization of populations for certain species of migratory birds.

 The mowing practice continues to this day.
 In 2023, a total of 1,140 hectares of the bog were cleared of excess vegetation.
 Nevertheless, mechanized mowing has its drawbacks, the main one of which is the damage to the topsoil layer.

 In search of alternative solutions, the reserve launched an unusual experiment.
-Now, large wild herbivores such as Tarpan horses and Heck bulls help clean up the vast territory of the reserve.
-The early results of ‘live mowers’ are promising, offering a glimpse into a more sustainable future for land restoration practices.
+A herd of tauros peacefully grazing alongside majestic grey horses called tarpans help clean up the vast territory of the reserve.
+The early results of ‘living mowers’ are promising, offering a glimpse into a more sustainable future for land restoration practices.

-Monitoring migratory birds is a crucial tool for assessing the effectiveness of conservation efforts in lowland bogs.
+Monitoring migratory birds is a crucial tool for assessing the conservation effectiveness.

-The operation of the ringing station plays a pivotal role in this process, as each bird caught provides valuable insights into both the negative and positive changes occurring within the ecosystem.
+In lowland bogs, meaningful change takes a long time to manifest.
+The ringing station plays a pivotal role in grasping the complex natural processes, and each bird caught provides valuable insights into both the negative and positive impact of interventions.

 For example, this year ornithologists recorded an increase in the number of Jack Snipe (Lymnocryptes minimus) – a rare species listed in the Red Book of the Republic of Belarus.
 Since the station began operating this year, ornithologists have already ringed seven individuals.